Dan Harmon: The Sirens of Titan

 It was announced through the online site The A.V.
 Club in July 2017 that Harmon and Evan Katz would adapt Kurt Vonnegut's 1959 novel The Sirens of Titan into a television series.
 As of October 2021, no more details have been released.

 Krapopolis (2023–present)

 In June 2020, it was announced that Fox greenlit an animated comedy series from Harmon.
 The series was to be set in Ancient Greece and is a co-production between Fox Entertainment and Bento Box Entertainment.
 On May 17, 2021, it was announced that the series would be titled Krapopolis.
-The series premiered on September 24, 2023 and concluded on May 19, 2024.
+The series premiered on September 24, 2023, and concluded on May 19, 2024.
 In July 2024, Fox renewed the series for a fourth season.
 In May 2025, the series was renewed for a fifth season, ahead of the season 2 finale and the season 3 premiere.
-The third season is set to premiere on September 28, 2025.
+The third season premiered on September 28, 2025.